Validooo/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/README.md

 The project will allow users to create contacts and manage them.
 It will use the OpenAPI generator to generate REST API classes from a YAML file.
 These classes will be implemented with Java and managed with Spring Boot.
 The frontend is then built with Vue.
 Stay tuned!!

+<h2> Steps to follow: </h2>

+* Install Npm, Vue Cli, Java
+* To run the Vue app, use the command  `npm run serve`.
+* Import the Spring Boot backend project into Eclipse or IntelliJ as a Maven project.
+* Compile the project using Maven to generate the REST API classes.
+* Launch the Application

 <h2>Screenshots</h2>

 <b>1- User list</b>